-- A.1.
-This code applies to devices used for the measurement of water; generally applicable to, but not limited to, utilities type meters installed in residences or business establishments and meters installed in batching systems.
-(Amended 2002) - A.2.
-This code does not apply to: - (a) water meters mounted on vehicle tanks (for which see Sec.
-3.31; Code for Vehicle-Tank Meters) or - (b) mass flow meters (see Sec.
-3.37.
-Code for Mass Flow Meters).
+A.1.
+General. - This code applies to devices used for the measurement of water; generally applicable to, but not limited to, utilities type meters installed in residences or business establishments and meters installed in batching systems.

+- A.2.
+Exceptions.
+This code does not apply to: - (a) water meters mounted on vehicle tanks (for which see Section 3.31.
+Vehicle-Tank Meters); or - (b) mass flow meters.
+(Also see Section 3.37.
+Mass Flow Meters.)
 (Added 1994) - A.3.
-See also Sec.
-1.10; General Code requirements.
+Additional Code Requirements.
+In addition to the requirements of this code, Water Meters shall meet the requirements of Section 1.10.
+General Code.

 - S.1.
 Design of Indicating and Recording Elements and of Recorded Representations. - S.1.1.
 Primary Elements. - S.1.1.1.
 General.
 A water meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.
-Such elements shall be visible at the point of measurement or be stored in non-volatile and nonresettable memory.
+Such elements shall be visible at the point of measurement or be stored in non-volatile and non-resettable memory.
 The display may be remotely located provided it is readily accessible to the customer.

 - S.1.1.2.
 Units.
 A water meter shall indicate and record, if the device is equipped to record, its deliveries in terms of liters, gallons or cubic feet or binary or decimal subdivisions thereof except batch plant meters, which shall indicate deliveries in terms of liters, gallons or decimal subdivisions of the liter or gallon only. - S.1.1.3.
 Value of Smallest Unit.
-The value of the smallest unit of indicated delivery and recorded delivery, if the device is equipped to record, shall not exceed the equivalent of: - (a) 50 L (10 gal) on utility type meters, - (b) 0.2 L (1⁄20 gal) on batching meters delivering less than 375 L/min (100 gal/min), or - (c) 5 L (1 gal) on batching meters delivering 375 L/min (100 gal/min) or more. - S.1.1.4.
+The value of the smallest unit of indicated delivery and recorded delivery, if the device is equipped to record, shall not exceed the equivalent of: - (a) 50 L (10 gal or 1 ft3) on utility type meters, sizes 1 in and smaller; or - (b) 500 L (100 gal or 10 ft3) on utility-type meters, sizes 11⁄2 in and 2 in; or - (c) 0.2 L ($^{1}/{10}$ gal or $^{1}/{100}$ ft3) on batching meters delivering less than 375 L/min (100 gal/min or 13 ft $^{3}/{min}$); or - (d) 5 L (1 gal or $^{1}/{10}$ ft3) on batching meters delivering 375 L/min (100 gal/min or 13 ft3/min) or more.
+(Amended 2009) - S.1.1.4.
 Advancement of Indicating and Recording Elements.
-Primary indicating and recording elements shall be susceptible to advancement only by the mechanical operation of the device. - S.1.1.5.
-Return to Zero.
-If the meter is so designed that the primary indicating elements are readily returnable to a definite zero indication, means shall be provided to prevent the return of these elements beyond their correct zero position. - S.1.2.
-Graduations. - S.1.2.1.
-Length.
-Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
-Width.
-In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50% greater than the width of subordinate graduations.
-Graduations shall in no case be less than 0.2 mm (0.008 in) in width.
+Primary indicating and recording elements shall be susceptible to advancement only by the mechanical operation of the device.

+S.1.1.5.
+Return to Zero. - If the meter is so designed that the primary indicating elements are readily returnable to a definite zero indication, means shall be provided to prevent the return of these elements beyond their correct zero position.